KevGildea/KevGildea.github.io/_posts/2020-09-10-DL-Precrash-Pose.md

 #### Methodology

-The value of this study lies in its adaptations to an existing pose/shape estimation method called SMPLify [[3](http://files.is.tue.mpg.de/black/papers/BogoECCV2016.pdf)] to create a toolchain that is capable of quantitatively characterise pedestrian pre-crash posture.
+The value of this study lies in its adaptations to an existing pose/shape estimation method called SMPLify [[3](http://files.is.tue.mpg.de/black/papers/BogoECCV2016.pdf)] to create a toolchain that is capable of quantitatively characterising pedestrian pre-crash posture.

 ![](/assets/images/Ped-Pose-Pred.png)